Comparative study of methodologies to compute the intrinsic Gilbert damping: interrelations, validity and physical consequences: Conclusions

 Although the methods we described here are general, we did not explicitly addressed non-local sources of damping such as the spin-pumping~\cite{Tserkovnyak:2002ju}.
 As a future project, we plan to ascertain whether our conclusions have to be modified for systems where this mechanism is present.
 Systems that combine strong magnetic elements with heavy ones possessing strong SOI are expected to have anisotropic properties, as well-known for the magnetic interactions~\cite{Hellman:2017fr}.
 It is then natural to explore when the Gilbert damping can also display significant anisotropy, becoming a tensor instead of a scalar quantity~\cite{Steiauf:2005bv,Thonig:2014kt}.
 Indeed, this has been observed experimentally in magnetic thin films~\cite{Baker:2016gx,Chen:2018jw}.
 As the SOI, magnetic non-collinearity can also lead to other forms of damping in domain walls and skyrmions~\cite{Yuan:2014en,Jue:2016hg,Akosa:2016ct,Freimuth:2017eu,Kim:2018bq,Mankovsky:2018va}.
 From the microscopic point of view, the potential coupling between transverse and longitudinal degrees of freedom allowed by the non-collinear alignment should also be considered.
-Lastly, higher order terms such as the moment of inertia~\cite{Ciornei:2011ep,Fahnle:2011fv,Bhattacharjee:2012if,Li:2015ht,Thonig:2017jf} might also become apparent in the dynamical magnetic susceptibility for large frequencies or for antiferromagnets, for instance.
+Lastly, higher order terms in frequency, such as the moment of inertia~\cite{Ciornei:2011ep,Fahnle:2011fv,Bhattacharjee:2012if,Li:2015ht,Thonig:2017jf}, might also become important in the dynamical magnetic susceptibility for large frequencies or for antiferromagnets, for instance.

-The description of magnetization dynamics of real materials help to design new spintronic devices able to control the flow of information.
-Our work helps to solve fundamental questions about the main relaxation descriptions used in the literature and set ground for future theoretical predictions.
+The description of magnetization dynamics of real materials helps to design new spintronic devices able to control the flow of information.
+Our work sheds light on fundamental questions about the main relaxation descriptions used in the literature and sets ground for future theoretical predictions.